Nickk888SAMP/TextDraw-Editor/README.md

 - Array Export mode (Collapses TextDraws with default Variable name into an Array shortening the code amount!).
 - TextDraw layering (Change the layer of a TextDraw In-Game!).
 - Editor Compact mode (Creates a smaller version of the interface to make working easier!).
-- TextDraw Converter (Convert ANY TextDraws into your projects and edit them inside the editor!)

 Video: